everpress-co/mailster/readme.txt

 = Version 2.3 =

+= Version 2.
+3.beta.12 =

+* fixed: conflict with some third party delivery plugins
+* fixed: signup timestamp for lists not stored on import
+* various bug fixes and improvements

+= Version 2.
+3.beta.11 =

 * updated segmentation screen with more possibilities
 * various bug fixes and improvements
-* fixed: conflict with some third party delivery plugins

 = Version 2.
 3.beta.10 =